Niteeshkanungo/Final-project/README.md

 4. The crytp currencies used in this project are: Bitcoin, Litecoin, Bitcoin Cash, Ethereum, IOTA, Ripple and Dash Coin.

-5. Also optimized the code in terms of time complexity and reduced the 40 seconds of time our code took before optimization to 29 seconds.
+5. We also optimized the code in terms of time complexity and reduced the 40 seconds of time our code took before optimization to 29 seconds.

 # Simulation's variables of uncertainty